liberodark/GW2-Wine/README.md

 Just double clic on install select your folder and install it.

+#### Run :

+Just double clic on desktop shortcut in menu or desktop.

 ## Linux Compatibility :

 - Debian 8.x / 9.x